Gloonum/praccomp2024/README.md

-(Christopher Moore and Emory Wellman) conducted a variety of biodiversity and habitat surveys and analyses to quantify the immediate changes that developed at these sites for up to two years post-restoration by comparing the conditions at these later time points to what they measure prior to the implementation of the restoration plots.
+(Christopher Moore and Emory Wellman) conducted a variety of biodiversity and habitat surveys and analyses to quantify the immediate changes that developed at these sites for up to two years post-restoration by comparing the conditions at these later time points to what they measured prior to the implementation of the restoration plots.

 With my master's work, I am following up on their projects now that it has been five years since the reefs were restored, as we are interested in seeing how these conditions may have changed even further with additional time post restoration.

-For the purposes of this project, I was specifically interested in
+For the purposes of this project, I was specifically interested in looking at two particular